Estimating Rehab Costs: 5-Step Guide For House Flippers & Investors

 A scope of work is a detailed list of all of the renovation projects and repair work that will be performed at a property.
 When making this list, be sure to include:

-• Interior and exterior paint: Even if the paint is in good shape, it may be necessary to switch to more modern or neutral colors.
+- Interior & Exterior Paint: Even if the paint is in good shape, it may be necessary to switch to more modern or neutral colors.
 Fortunately, pain is usually one of the most cost-effective upgrades that can be made to a property.

-• Roof and soffit work: The age of the roof can have a big impact on how much you're able to sell a house for.
+- Roof & Soffit Work: The age of the roof can have a big impact on how much you're able to sell a house for.
 In some regions of the country, you may want to consider getting a wind mitigation report on the roof.
-For just a few hundred dollars these reports can be a huge selling feature for a home.
+For just a few hundred dollars, these reports can be a huge selling feature for a home.

-• Electrical and lighting: If your home inspector flags any electrical items, you'll want to prioritize the repairs above nearly every other item on the list.
-Renting a home with faulty wiring is illegal in most cities, and if you're trying to flip the property be aware that many buyers will walk from a home that has electrical issues.
+- Electrical & Lighting: If your home inspector flags any electrical items, you'll want to prioritize the repairs above nearly every other item on the list.
+Renting a home with faulty wiring is illegal in most cities, and if you're trying to flip the property, be aware that many buyers will walk from a home with electrical issues.

-• Kitchen, including appliances and countertop: Consider the type of appliance that are being purchased and the finish for the countertop carefully.
+- Kitchen (Including Appliances & Countertops): Consider the type of appliance that is being purchased and the finish for the countertop carefully.
 Expensive items in a lower-end home are often a waste of money, while cheap items in a higher-end home will make it very difficult to sell.

-• Landscaping, sheds, and porches: Carefully consider whether it makes sense to rehab or demolish damaged outbuildings.
+- Landscaping, Sheds & Porches: Carefully consider whether it makes sense to rehab or demolish damaged outbuildings.

-• Pest control: This includes correction of damage from termites.
+- Pest control: This includes correcting damage from termites.

 Specifically, while you're compiling your list, consider these questions that many real estate investors often overlook: